-The alarm went off at 5:15AM in my Hualien guesthouse.
-Outside, the sky was that pre-dawn gray that could go either way — clear or overcast.
-I'd been watching the weather app obsessively for two days, waiting for the one morning that Taroko Gorge would give me.
+Set the alarm for 5:15AM in a Hualien guesthouse.
+Outside, the sky sits in that pre-dawn gray that could break either way — clear or overcast.
+Watch the weather for two days and one morning will finally arrive: the morning Taroko Gorge decides to show itself.

 The Drive In

-I'd rented a scooter the day before — 500 TWD from a shop near Hualien Station — and the ride to the gorge entrance took 20 minutes on empty roads.
-The air went from sea-level warm to mountain cool in the span of a single tunnel.
-By the time I passed the East Entrance gate, I could see the Liwu River below, its water the color of jade.
+Rent a scooter the day before — 500 TWD from a shop near Hualien Station — and the ride to the gorge entrance takes 20 minutes on empty roads.
+The air shifts from sea-level warm to mountain cool in the span of a single tunnel.
+Pass the East Entrance gate and the Liwu River appears below, its water the color of jade.

 Taroko Gorge isn't one of those places that builds gradually.
 It hits you immediately.
 The marble walls rise from the riverbed like the sides of a cathedral, except this cathedral was built by water over five million years and the ceiling is open sky.